C# Liskov Substitution Principle

 Summary

-• The Liskov substitution principle states that derived classes should be substitutable for their base class without causing any errors.
+• The Liskov Substitution principle states that derived classes should be substitutable for their base class without causing errors.

 Was this tutorial helpful ?